 Selling items online, including furniture, clothing, even a car, is a convenient way to clear out your possessions and earn a little extra money.
 There are scammers out there waiting for you to post your items, though, and it’s important to take into consideration ways to keep yourself – and your money – safe.

-Charles Broe, Security & Fraud Director at Mid-Hudson Valley Federal Credit Union, shares some tips on keeping your online buying and selling experience secure.
+Charles Broe, AVP Asset Protection at Mid-Hudson Valley Federal Credit Union, shares some tips on keeping your online buying and selling experience secure.

 - Be aware that scammers are very good at posing as legitimate buyers, even going so far as to build rapport via emails and texts.
 If you receive a check from a buyer that exceeds the selling price, it is almost certain you are about to be the victim of a scam.
 They will ask you to cash the check (which often turns out to be a fraudulent check) and wire the excess back.
 Destroy the check and cease contact with that buyer.